spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 To get an idea how fast the ADC, RTOS, and the Forth program are.
 The `left` or `right` word takes about 125 us, the `knightrider` loop about 50 us (no osDelay).
-Pretty fast for my opinion.
+Pretty fast for my opinion (STM32WB55 @ 32 MHz sysclock).

-Create a task for the knigthrider (details see [How to Use Tasks](CmsisRtos.md#how-to-use-tasks)) to run it in the background,
+Create a task for the knigthrider (details see [How to Use Tasks](CmsisRtos.md#how-to-use-tasks)) to run it in the background:
 ```
 task knigthrider&
 knigthrider& construct